sciai-lab/lab-webpage/teaching/24w/mlph/index.md

 Q: 9AM is really early.
 Is it okay if I come a bit later?

-A: No. I try and introduce the material of the day in a didactic manner at the beginning, and find it disturbing if people come late.
-We start early so that we can finish by 10h45, allowing you to transit to your next lectures without hurrying.
+A: No. I try and introduce the material of the day in a didactic manner at the beginning, and you disturb others by coming late.
+We start early so that we can finish by 10h45, allowing you to smoothly transit to your next lectures.
 (And yes, I think 9AM is early, too.)